definite-d/bee-prepared/README.md

 ## Purpose

 This project was created in under 1 hour to help prepare for the Bells University Student Association Spelling Bee, 2024.
-The words in the `dictionary.txt` file provided are sourced directly from that competition, making it a tailored solution for personal preparation.

 ---